 What is Toe Shortening?

 Metatarsalgia, a condition resulting in pain at the end of one or more of the metatarsal bones, requires surgery in extreme cases.
 Bones would sometimes be shortened to correct alignments of toes and relieve pain.
 Now, these treatments are not reserved for medical purposes only, and those who wish to alter their toe length for aesthetic purposes can explore this option.

 Laser Hair Removal

 Less invasive but still cosmetic, laser hair removal is not uncommonly performed on feet.
 Like laser hair removal anywhere else on the body, lasers subject individual hair follicles to intense heat, preventing them from producing hair in a given area ever again.

 Our Mission Bend TX Podiatrist Urges Safety Over Aesthetics

 If you are considering cosmetic surgery or treatment for your feet, our podiatrist in Mission Bend urges you to research your potential doctor thoroughly.
 All medical procedures can carry risk, and you should ensure that your choice of podiatrist will always put your safety first.
 Ask your podiatrist to explain all potential risks of a procedure before you decide to proceed, and feel free to call our Mission Bend TX podiatrist if you want a second opinion.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to podiatry, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Mission Bend TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Mission Bend TX, by clicking here or by calling 281.397.3487.